developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 ### Callbacks

-Use the following code to register an app to be notified when URI data changes.
-Apps also can receive callbacks for changes to the content using the standard Android content observer methods, but **Zebra recommends registering callbacks for semi-static URI values**.
+**Use the following code to register an app to be notified when URI data changes**.
+Apps also can receive callbacks for changes to the content using the standard Android content observer methods, but **Zebra recommends always registering callbacks for semi-static URI values**.

     // Prepare the URI
     Uri myUri = Uri.Parse(MY_URI_STRING);